21st-22nd February 2026 - time to get your dream home started!

 You would then speak to a gas supplier who will install the meter and connect to the supply.
 Alternatively, you could ask your gas company to arrange for the whole thing – they will charge you for the connection, all pipework, their own fee plus a meter installation charge.

-The cost to connect to the national grid can vary from a few hundred to several thousands of pounds.
+The cost to connect to the national grid can vary from a around £200 to over £4,000.
 With that in mind, it will be a judgement call as to whether mains gas is practical and affordable for your project.

 Gas pipes and conduits are always coloured yellow to distinguish them from other services.

-BT has responsibility for new telephone connections and there is a standard charge of around £130 if you are within easy access of the existing network.
-The price is reduced to £50 if you take BT’s calls and broadband bundle, and it is free if you subscribe to their TV package as well.
+BT has responsibility for new telephone connections and there is a standard charge of around £140 if you are within easy access of the existing network.
+The price may be reduced if you take BT’s calls and broadband bundle.

-Things get more expensive if you are located in the countryside, and may well involve a survey to determine the cost of connection.
+Things get more expensive if you’re self building in the countryside, and may well involve a survey to determine the cost of connection.
 BT will pay up to a certain limit, but depending on the results of the survey, there may be an additional cost to bear.
+Under the UK’s broadband Universal Service Obligation, BT/Openreach must absorb up to around £3,400 of the cost.
+Anything beyond that may be charged to the self builder/homeowner.

 Don’t discount other providers, such as cable companies, if you have the option.
 But in a rural location the chances are it will be BT or bust.
 If you plan to have an underground phone line, BT will usually provide the necessary cable ducting for free.